dimitri/tapoueh.org/content/post/2017/05/find-missing-integer.md

 > Find missing int element into array 1..100

 Of course at first read I got it wrong, you have only one integer to look for into the array.
-So while the obvious idea was to apply classing *sorting* techniques and minimize array traversal to handle complexity (time and space), it turns out there's a much simpler way to do it if you remember your math lessons from younger.
-But is is that much simpler?
+So while the obvious idea was to apply classic *sorting* techniques and minimize array traversal to handle complexity (time and space), it turns out there's a much simpler way to do it if you remember your math lessons from younger.
+But is it that much simpler?

 <!--more-->
 <!--toc-->